-The woman in the gray dress and platinum pumps, left hip skimming forward in a languorous position among the spools and scissors.
+The woman in the gray dress and platinum pumps leaned languorously among the spools and scissors, left hip skimming forward.
 Bridger knew the woman from somewhere, but couldn’t quite place it.
 And she sensed that Georgia, newly-sheared, was close, probably behind her in the aisle – and somehow Georgia knew that Bridger didn’t know the woman – and if she was supposed to know her, didn’t have a clue how, or when, they had met.

 “I beg your pardon?”

 “It’s Bridger, not Bridget.”